 Felipe Ziotti Narita São Paulo State University (Unesp) – SP, Brazil The quest for modernity in Latin American thought became a prominent issue with political independence from colonial order early in the nineteenth century and the constitution of national societies in the region from the 1830s and the 1840s onwards.

-Jeremiah Morelock holds a Masters Degree in Sociology and teaches at Boston College.
+Jeremiah Morelock, PhD is an Adjunct Instructor of Sociology at Boston College.
 He is also the Director of the Critical Theory Research Network.
 His research focuses on political themes in biological horror and science fiction films.
-He is editor of Critical Theory and Authoritarian Populism (forthcoming in 2018, University of Westminster).
+He is editor of Critical Theory and Authoritarian Populism (University of Westminster, 2018).

 Latest posts by Jeremiah Morelock (see all)